rackerlabs/docs-cloud-networks/dev-guide/general-api/role-based-access-control.rst

 Additionally, two multiproduct roles apply to all products.
 Users with multiproduct roles inherit access to future products when those products become RBAC-enabled.
-The following table describes these roles and their permissions.
+The following list describes these roles and their permissions.

 **Multiproduct (Global) Roles and Permissions**